← Back to 史記

 18

 In the nineteenth year of Duke Wen's reign, King Wei of Qi died.
-In the twenty-eighth year, Su Qin first came to see and persuade Duke Wen.
+In the twenty-eighth year, Su Qin first came to see Duke Wen and persuade him.
 Duke Wen gave him carriages, horses, gold, and silk to go to the state of Zhao.
 Duke Su of Zhao employed him.
-Thereupon he allied the six states and became leader of the vertical alliance.
-King Hui of Qin gave his daughter as wife to the Yan heir apparent.
+He then united the six states and became leader of the vertical alliance.
+King Hui of Qin gave his daughter in marriage to the Yan heir apparent.

 19